CSCfi/csc-user-guide/docs/support/wn/data-new.md

 Please note, this upgrade will not affect your data—files stored in SD Connect will remain accessible after the service break, but a new encryption protocol will be applied for new uploads.
 The new version is compatible with the current one, but there are **four actions required** on your part.
 You can find more information about these steps and any limitations [here](https://research.csc.fi/-/280351-91).

 We will continue providing updates after the service break.
 If you have any questions or need assistance, please feel free to contact us at servicedesk@csc.fi (subject: Sensitive Data) or join us on Wednesday, October 9, at 14:00 (Finnish time) for an introduction and live demo of **SD Connect 2** at the CSC Research Support Coffee session: [Zoom Link](https://cscfi.zoom.us/j/65059161807#success).
 For more information, visit our [training calendar](https://csc.fi/en/training-calendar/csc-research-support-coffee-every-wednesday-at-1400-finnish-time-2-2/).​​​​​​​

 Thank you for your understanding and cooperation.

-Sincerely,\
+Sincerely,
 The CSC Sensitive Data Services Support Team

-This info are available via the link in research.csc.fi
+This info are available via the link in research.csc.fi:

 ### To access the new version, please follow these four steps: